jigar1101/puppeteer-demos/README.md

 # Google Search Screenshot using Puppeteer

-Demo for using puppeteer library to take a screenshot - Example of Google Search enginer
+Demo for using puppeteer library to take a screenshot - Example of Google Search engine